Discover folk - the CRM for people-powered businesses

 Part 4.
 Sales performance metrics that show how the team are performing overtime

 Measuring your sales team's performance over time is essential for driving consistent growth and identifying areas for improvement.
 Sales performance metrics provide key insights into how individual team members and the group as a whole are progressing toward goals, enabling managers to make data-driven decisions that drive the right sales KPIs to increase efficiency and productivity.
+For mid-size teams of 20-50 people, folk CRM excels at providing clear visibility into individual performance while maintaining team collaboration, making it the perfect solution for agencies that need to balance individual accountability with collective success.

 This involves three key metrics: